Uberspace/lab/source/guide_nextcloud.rst

 Configuration
 =============

 Currently your Nextcloud installation is not capable of sending mail, e.g.  for notifications or password resets.
 Log in with your admin user, go to settings > Administration > Basic settings and  configure the email-server.
 Alternatively you can do this by editing the ``/var/www/virtual/$USER/html/config/config.php`` with your favorite editor.
-If yo want to keep things simple, use the sendmail option.
+If you want to keep things simple, use the sendmail option.
 If you prefer saving all messages in a (dedicated) mailbox use the smtp variant.

 Sendmail Settings
 -----------------